maybevoid/mononym/docs/implementation.md

 The type `Seed<N>` is parameterized by a name `N` and provides two methods.
 The first method `new_name(self)` _consumes_ the seed and returns a new `impl Name` (notice the lack of `&` in `self`).
 Since the seed is consumed when generating the name, the same seed cannot be used to generate another new name of the same type.

-Although the seed is consumed during name generation, the second method `replicate(self)` consumes the original seed, and returns two new seeds with unique names in the form of `Seed<impl Name>`.
-Notice that the two `Seed<impl Name>` returned by `replicate` are considered different types by Rust, even when they have the same underlying concrete type `Seed<N>`.
+Although the seed is consumed during name generation, the second method `replicate(self)` consumes the original seed, and returns two new seeds with unique names in the form of `impl Seed`.
+Notice that the two `impl Seed` returned by `replicate` are considered different types by Rust, even when they have the same underlying concrete type `Seed<N>`.
 By calling `replicate` one or more times, we will be able to generate multiple names with unique types.

 Since there is no public constructor function to create new `Seed` value, the only way external users can create new seed is by replicating existing seeds.
-In this way, external functions would have to always accept `Seed<impl Name>` as an argument somewhere along the function calls to be able to generate new names.
+In this way, external functions would have to always accept `impl Seed` as an argument somewhere along the function calls to be able to generate new names.

-By treating our `test` function as an external function, it is forced to accept a `Seed<impl Name>` in order to generate new `impl Name`s.
+By treating our `test` function as an external function, it is forced to accept a `impl Seed` in order to generate new `impl Name`s.
 We first use `seed.replicate()` to create two new seeds `seed1` and `seed2`.
 When we compile the code, we can find out that the test `same(seed1, seed2)` fails, indicating that the two replicated seeds have different types.
 Similarly, the test `same(seed1.new_name(), seed2.new_name())` fails because the two names are generated from different seeds.
 It is also not possible to do something like `same(seed.new_name(), seed.new_name())`, because the affine type system of Rust consumes the seed during name generation and to not allow the seed to be reused.

 ## Named Values